OR, What you can do.

 We can quite consciously start to create ripples of awareness, in what Jamie Wrench calls the Nudge Theory,(earthQuaker issue 87,Page 8 on http://tinyurl.com/ze99bbd).
 With the family and neighbours, we can encourage the concept of individual restraint merely by calmly mentioning our general concern.

 Phrases to try out:

 These might not start up a conversation Indeed they might even stop it as they are all mildly taboo subjects for many people, or seem too political for the tea table, but it starts a ripple.
 Don’t worry that you cannot sustain a conversation on the subject.
+Merely raising the topic can trigger better awareness.
 Just remember your choice of key facts, for example:

 See also the Consumption page, http://qcop.org.uk/consumption

 Quakers have a track record of changing people’s attitudes on controversial or little understood issues.
 In this era of email and social media, a calm face to face approach can have great power.

 John Woolman in the 18th century USA found it mentally very challenging to personally visit Quakers and relatives to persuade them against slave ownership, but did so successfully.
 He later came to the UK and again personally approached Friends, who then talked to William Wilberforce.
 In both countries, John Woolman was upheld and encouraged by local meetings.